freenas/freenas-docs/userguide/jails.rst

    /usr/local/etc/rc.d/openvpn: WARNING: failed to start openvpn

-Run :command:`tail /var/log/messages` to see if any error messages hint at the problem.
+Run :command:`tail /var/log/messages` to see any error messages if an issue is found.
 Most startup failures are related to a misconfiguration in a configuration file.

 After verifying that the service starts and is working as intended,